akash-network/website/src/content/Docs/guides/benchmarking/fast_com/index.md

 - An Akash wallet with a minimum of 5 AKT to pay for the deployment.

-- Docker: Installed and running on your machine if you plan to use Docker for building the Next.js app.
+- Docker: Installed and running on your machine.

 - An SDL file: This file defines the resources and configuration for your Akash deployment.